googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

   import time, so this may not be an issue.
 - `ndb.model._BaseValue` for "wrapping" non-user values should probably be dropped or redesigned if possible.
+- Since we want "compatibility", suggestions in `TODO` comments have not been implemented.
+However, that policy can be changed if desired.